johnzhang1999/academic-kickstart/content/authors/admin/_index.md

 My current interest lies at the intersection of machine learning and scalable, distributed systems.
 I'm joining TikTok's recommender systems team at ByteDance summer 2020 as an algorithm intern to obtain hands-on experience in devising ML algorithms and systems for billion-DAU products.

-Besides from CS, I'm an Economics hobbyist.
+Besides CS, I'm an Economics hobbyist.
 I love to read about public choice and market theory.
 Academics aside, I'm into Chinese folk music; I've been a passionate Erhu player for over 14 years.
 I also love snowboarding and I've slid down mountains in Breckenridge and Chongli.
 I look forward to more quests in the mountains in the future.